 2-Day Taster in Obstetrics and Gynaecology

-Initial meeting with named consultant morning of first day, and a timetable organised to ensure experience gained was directed towards trainee’s requirements – a specific request was made to get an idea of what life was like as a specialist trainee.
+Initial meeting with named consultant morning of first day, and a timetable organised to ensure experience gained was directed towards foundation doctor’s requirements – a specific request was made to get an idea of what life was like as a specialist doctor in training.

 Day 1 - Shadowed ST1 in gynaecology.
 Time spent in theatre and the ward- to see how sick patients identified and treated and how GP referrals were processed.